FDCPA: The Federal Law That Protects Debt Collection Defendants

 2. Suing Without Proper Documentation

-Filing suit without being able to prove standing (chain of title) or without proper documentation to support the claim may constitute a misleading representation under Section 1692e.
-The plaintiff is representing that they have a valid claim, but if they cannot prove it, they have misrepresented the claim.
+Filing suit without being able to prove standing (chain of title) or without proper documentation to support the claim may support a misleading-representation argument under § 1692e, depending on the facts and jurisdiction.

 3. Suing in the Wrong Venue